benrhine/validateableInheritence/README.md

 ```
 groovy.lang.MissingMethodException: No signature of method: grails334.command.ExtendedCommand.findConstraintsEvaluator() is applicable for argument types: () values: []
 ```
+Initially I thought this

-This error occurs because when it attempts to call the `findConstraintsEvaluator()` method this requires the Holders object contain the `applicationContext` which is not available during unit testing.
+error occurs because when it attempts to call the `findConstraintsEvaluator()` method this requires the Holders object contain the `applicationContext` which is not available during unit testing.
+But on further inspection in comparing the inherited case vs the workaround case, it actually appears that when inherited, even though it throws the above error that it is actually some kind of invocation error as it never reaches `findConstraintsEvaluator()` but when using the workaround, even though applicationContext is still not available it returns a default constraint evaluator.

 ###### Demo of the error
 `ExtendedPersonTwoSpec` and `CommandSpec` each have 2 failing tests which show this